 water quality monitoring

-From Cecilton to Cambridge and everywhere in between, ShoreRivers staff and our army of volunteer citizen scientists monitor water quality at nearly 200 stations throughout the Chester, Choptank, Miles-Wye, and Sassafras River watersheds.
+From Cecilton to Cambridge and everywhere in between, ShoreRivers staff and our army of volunteer citizen scientists monitor water quality at nearly 200 stations throughout the Chester, Choptank, Miles, Wye, and Sassafras rivers and Eastern Bay.
 We evaluate the water for common indicators, including dissolved oxygen, nutrient pollution, algae, pH, and clarity.

-We post our monitoring data for public use on our Digital Atlas (coming soon).
-We use our monitoring data to develop our annual Report Cards, to track the trends in water quality in our rivers, to identify and mitigate pollution sources, and to strategically prioritize restoration efforts.
-Our data is relied on by state and federal agencies and is used to support our policy advocacy efforts region-wide.
+We use our monitoring data to develop our annual Report Card, to track the trends in water quality in our rivers, to identify and mitigate pollution sources, and to strategically prioritize restoration efforts.
+Our data are relied on by state and federal agencies and are used to support our policy advocacy efforts region-wide.